datagovsg/live-parking-info/presentation/presentation.md

 </body>
 ```

-* Future code will not have `style` tags, for simplicity
+* Future code will not have `style` attributes for simplicity

 ---